41B8E9AB3287C1543A1537528B3DB506

 Some examples of fiber-rich foods include:

-Adding these foods to your meals can not only support regular bowel movements but also contribute to a diverse and healthy gut microbiome.
+Adding these foods to your meals can support regular bowel movements and contribute to a diverse and healthy gut microbiome.

 Fermented Foods

 Fermented foods have been consumed for centuries due to their various health benefits, including their positive impact on gut health.
-During the fermentation process, natural bacteria convert sugars into beneficial compounds, such as lactic acid and probiotics.
+During fermentation, natural bacteria convert sugars into beneficial compounds, such as lactic acid and probiotics.
 Incorporating fermented foods into your diet can introduce these healthy bacteria into your gut.

 Some examples of fermented foods include: